PlatONnetwork/docs/docs/WASM智能合约开发.md

 - `methods` specify the call method
 - `add_message`  method in the HelloWorld contract with a custom my_message input
 - `from` caller's wallet address
-- `on` listen on the result of the contract method executed. if fail, it will print the error info.
-If success ,the console will print the receipt as belows:
+- `on` listen to the result of the contract method executed.
+If failed, it will print the error info.
+If succeeded, the console will print the receipt as belows:

 ```
 { blockHash: